modio/modio-docs/public/en-us/game-integration/unity/feature-guides/unity-metrics.md

 ### Initial Setup

-Playtime Metrics requires generating a Metrics Secret Key from your API Settings in your game dashboard.
+Play Sessions Metrics requires generating a Metrics Secret Key from your API Settings in your game dashboard.
 Once this key has been generated, you need to input into mod.io config inside Unity.

 ### Starting Metrics Sessions